snendev/bevy_game_template/README.md

 # Deploy mobile platforms

-For general info on mobile support, you can take a look at [one of my blog posts about mobile development with Bevy][mobile_dev_with_bevy_2] which is relevant to the current setup.
+For general info on mobile support, you can take a look at [one of NiklasEi's blog posts about mobile development with Bevy][mobile_dev_with_bevy_2] which is relevant to the current setup.

 ## Android